anirudhn18/earthquakes-in-oklahoma/README.md

 # msba-python-project
-Codes, files and documentation for the MSBA Python Project
+Codes, files and documentation for the Earthquakes in Oklahoma project for <i>MSBA 6310</i>

-#123456